RAPC-RSC/RAPC-RSC.github.io/index.markdown

 # Welcome to the Recent Appointees in Physical Chemistry 2025

-**The latest Edition of the Recent Appointees Meeting in Physical Chemistry will be held at the University of Edinburgh between the 13/01/2025 and 15/01/2025.**
+**The latest edition of the Recent Appointees in Physical Chemistry organised by the RSC Faraday Council will be held at the University of Edinburgh between the 13/01/2025 and 15/01/2025.**

 # Schedule